 All of Molson Coors’ business units comply with applicable minimum required maternity leave laws and many go further to take care of new parents.
 Our U.S. operating units now provide a total of 16 weeks of fully paid maternity benefits.
 New fathers will also receive four weeks of fully paid leave.

 Health and safety at work is part of our global commitment to doing business the right way.
 The safety and wellness of our people is fundamental to their engagement and we actively work to build a workplace culture that embraces wellness and safety.
 By 2025, we want to show our commitments in action by achieving a 40% reduction in lost time accident (LTA) rate.

-Our approach to managing health and safety is guided by our Quality, Food Safety, Environmental, Health & Safety Policy and our internal Environment, Health & Safety Management System (EH&SMS).
+Our approach to managing health and safety is guided by our Environment, Health & Safety Policy and our internal Environment, Health & Safety Management System (EH&SMS).
 Safety the Molson Coors Way formalizes our commitment to driving the right behaviors.
 It highlights the importance of creating a global culture of safety and encompasses effective communication about safety through structured team meetings, workplace hazard spotting and management, behavioral safety, robust investigation when things go wrong and a world-class approach to occupational health.